-My friend Henrik Londen posted this over on Joe's Board and he
+My friend Henrik Londen posted this over on Joe's Board and

-edited images and posted on his
+Todd Larson who edited images and posted on his Fishing

 It started in the early 1930s when Lauri Rapala was a commercial fisherman trying to feed his growing family, Toivo Pylvalainen was a hermit who lived in an abandoned hut on an island in the middle of the lake, where he caught his fish and then went into town and sold them, often ending up consuming all the proceeds in the local tavern.

 He knew his lures caught fish and sold some to the local cottagers and city folk who came to the lake in the summer.
 He also tested the lures in the shallow waters to see that they swam correctly, and the ones that were not good in his opinion he sold to people he disliked.